Israeli strike kills multiple journalists in Gaza, including prominent Al Jazeera reporters, network says

 In the minutes before he was killed, Al-Sharif said on social media, “If this madness does not end, Gaza will be reduced to ruins, its people’s voices silenced, their faces erased — and history will remember you as silent witnesses to a genocide you chose not to stop.”

 Al-Sharif was in a tent with other journalists near the entrance to the Al-Shifa Hospital when he was killed, according to hospital director Dr. Mohammad Abu Salmiya.
-The strike killed at least seven people, Salmiya said.
+The tent was marked with a ‘Press’ sign, Abu Salmiya told CNN.
+The strike killed at least seven people, Salmiya added.

 The Israel Defense Forces (IDF) has accused Al-Sharif of leading a Hamas cell in Gaza that “advanced rocket attacks against Israeli civilians and IDF troops.”
 The IDF had previously shown documents it claimed showed “unequivocal proof” of Al-Sharif’s ties to Hamas.
 “The IDF had previously disclosed intelligence information and many documents found in the Gaza Strip, confirming his military affiliation to Hamas,” the military said in a statement after the strike.

-Last month, after the IDF accused Al-Sharif of being a member of Hamas, he responded in a message on social media.
+Last month, after the IDF accused Al-Sharif, 28, of being a member of Hamas, he responded in a message on social media.

 “I reaffirm: I, Anas Al-Sharif, am a journalist with no political affiliations.
 My only mission is to report the truth from the ground — as it is, without bias,” he wrote.
 “At a time when a deadly famine is ravaging Gaza, speaking the truth has become, in the eyes of the occupation, a threat.”

+Palestinian reporters for major news outlets like Al Jazeera have become the eyes and ears of those suffering inside Gaza during the conflict and are living in the same arduous conditions as the rest of the population.

+Hamas earlier on Sunday accused the Israeli military of “targeting and killing” Palestinian journalists, calling for journalists and international media to be given “freedom to enter” Gaza.

-The United Nations also called Israel’s charges against Al-Sharif “online attacks and unfounded accusations.”
+The United Nations had previously called Israel’s allegations Al-Sharif was a Hamas operative “online attacks and unfounded accusations.”

 “I am deeply alarmed by repeated threats and accusations of the Israeli army against Anas Al-Sharif, the last surviving journalist of Al Jazeera in northern Gaza,” said Irene Khan, the UN Special Rapporteur on freedom of expression, two weeks ago.